Isolation Point Virtual Concert Series

 our online performance project Isolation Point Virtual Concert Series.

-Update: We have been able to continue to host Isolation Point Virtual Concerts for two full months now and it has been an incredibly positive experience.
+Update: We have been able to continue to host Isolation Point Virtual Concerts for six full months now and it has been an incredibly positive experience.
 I would like to thank Calgary Arts Development for their recent Short Term Relief Grant that has allowed us to continue presenting projects and supporting musicians during COVID-19.
 I would also like to thank all the fabulous musicians who have dedicated their time and talents to this project.
 As Aldous Huxley said, "After silence, that which comes nearest to expressing the inexpressible is music."

 Musicians across the globe are facing a stark reality right now.
 Projects cancelled, incomes decimated, many are struggling financially.
 I believe that the International Festival of Song and Chamber Music Society (Mountain View) can provide a beacon of hope for our local artists.
 I started an online performance project called Isolation Point Virtual Concert Series for local Calgary area musicians where they can still perform and be paid for their online performances by our organization.
 In this time of intense challenge and difficulty, I see this as an opportunity to provide a helpful way forward.